 - Calorie burning.
 Caffeine appears to increase energy use even when you're at rest.
 It stimulates thermogenesis — one way your body generates heat and energy from digesting food.

-Some studies looking at caffeine and weight were poor quality or done on animals, making the results questionable or hard to generalize to humans.
-In addition, some studies found that even decaffeinated coffee may contribute to modest weight loss, suggesting that substances or factors besides caffeine may play a role in weight loss.
+Some studies looking at caffeine and weight were poor quality or done in animals, making the results questionable or hard to generalize to humans.
+Some studies found that decaffeinated coffee may contribute to modest weight loss, suggesting that substances or factors besides caffeine may play a role in weight loss.

 The bottom line: Be cautious about using caffeine products to help with weight loss.
 When used in moderation (400 milligrams or less) by healthy adults, caffeine is generally safe.
 But too much caffeine might cause nervousness, insomnia, nausea, increased blood pressure and other problems.

 - Harpaz E, et al. The effect of caffeine on energy balance.
 Journal of Basic Clinical Physiology and Pharmacology.
-In press.
-Accessed Dec.
-23, 2016.
+2017; doi:10.1515/jbcpp-2016-0090.

-- Bordeaux B, et al. Benefits and risks of caffeine and caffeinated beverages. http://www.uptodate.com/home.
-Accessed Dec.
-23, 2016.
+- Bordeaux B. Benefits and risks of caffeine and caffeinated beverages. https://www.uptodate.com/contents/search.
+Accessed Sept.
+20, 2019.